PrincetonSystems/os-seminar/index.markdown

 Instructor: [Amit Levy](https://amitlevy.com)\
 Email: <aalevy@cs.princeton.edu>\
 Office Hours: By appointment\
-Location: [Zoom](https://praxis.cs.princeton.edu/redirect/zoom.php) (requires CS authentication to access)
+Location: [Zoom](https://praxis.cs.princeton.edu/redirect/zoom.php) (requires Princeton login to access)

 Systems need to balance how much extensibility, safety, and performance they provide applications.
 This is one of the fundamental trade-offs in system